apoorv74/behind_bars/content/docs/attneding-earl-2018.md

 ### The conference - 2018

 I was visiting London in the same week as the conference so I got in touch with Liz Matthews who is the head of community and education at Mango solutions and thus managed to squeeze an entry just a day before the conference started and I'm glad I did that.
-Being only exposed to the conference content online, I wanted to experience it first hand, talk to the attendees, the organisers and meet some amazong people that we follow on social media platforms and just have a conversation with them, if possible.
+Being only exposed to the conference content online, I wanted to experience it first hand, talk to the attendees, the organisers and meet some amazing people that we follow on social media platforms and just have a conversation with them, if possible.
 The agenda of the conference looked pretty interesting and I was definitely looking forward to the talks.
 Here are some that I managed to attend and some of there highlights.

 [Edwina Dunn, Starcount](https://twitter.com/edwina_dunn)